-Alexa always had a passion for abnormal psychology and knew in high school that she wanted to pursue a career focusing on forensic psychology and its relationship with the criminal justice system.
+Alexa always had a passion for abnormal psychology and knew in high school that she wanted to pursue a career focused on forensic psychology and its relationship with the criminal justice system.

 “I wanted to utilize higher education to develop a strong knowledge of both fields, so I decided to pursue a combined major in criminal justice and psychology.”